rust-unofficial/patterns/CONTRIBUTING.md

 Don't forget to add your new article to the `SUMMARY.md` to let it be rendered to the book.

-Please make `Draft Pull requests` early so we can follow your progress and can give early feedback (see the following section).
+Please make `Draft Pull requests` early, so we can follow your progress and can give early feedback (see the following section).

 ## Style guide